Protected

 A better blog header

-Tumblr's blog header in the iOS and Android apps had six icons competing for attention, with the platform's strongest retention lever (Subscribe to blog) buried in an overflow menu.
+Tumblr's blog header in the iOS and Android apps had several actions competing for attention, with our strongest retention lever (Subscribe to blog) buried in an overflow menu.
 I simplified it to one contextual action, increasing blog subscriptions 38% and doubling push notification opt-ins.

 Role